music-encoding/music-encoding/README.md

 # Customizing MEI

+The MEI Schema may be customized to express and validate different types of music documents.
 To create your own customization, you should understand the building and customization process.
-The MEI Schema may be customized to express and validate different types of music documents.
-These customizations are configured with individual ODD files.
+Customizations are configured with individual ODD files.
 This repository already includes several customizations:

  * mei-all: The full MEI Schema.
 This is the most permissive version of MEI.
  * mei-CMN: Validates MEI files that express common Western music notation.